 Spanish Flu Arrives Before Returning Soldiers

 In December 1918, the first U.S. military forces began returning home.
-But it wasn’t until the spring of 1919 that U.S. forces began their full drawdown and sailed home from the same ports at Brest, St. Nazaire, and Bordeaux where they had landed in 1917.
-An occupying force of about 15 divisions remained in Europe for post-war demilitarization and to aid in the medical supervision of people suffering from the Spanish Influenza that first reached pandemic proportions in 1918 and continued circling the globe, killing millions, until the winter of 1919-20.
+But it wasn’t until the spring of 1919 that U.S. forces began their full draw-down and sailed home from the same ports at Brest, St. Nazaire, and Bordeaux where they had landed in 1917 and 1918.
+An occupying force of about 15 divisions remained in Europe for post-war demilitarization, and to aid in the medical supervision of people suffering from the Spanish Influenza that first reached pandemic proportions in 1918 and continued circling the globe, killing millions, through the winter of 1919-20.
 In the United States alone, from only mid-September to mid-November 1918, approximately 370,000 cases of the flu were reported.

 Returning combat soldiers affected by the horrors of the war found minimal opportunities for mental health treatment and support in this period.
 What today we call post-traumatic stress was then called “shell shock.”
 In March 1918, the Illinois State Journal published an article on the topic via its “Ask Uncle Harry” series.